 Nora Lum, also known as Awkwafina, is a 29-year old rapper and comedienne of Chinese and Korean descent.
 She was born and raised in New York.
 Her paternal grandfather owns a Chinese restaurant in Queens named Lum, a salute to the family name.
 Growing up, she was heavily influenced by classical and jazz music back and her love grew especially during their school days.
 She coined the stage name “Awkwafina” when she was 16 as a representation of her quiet and passive nature as a kid.

-Lum began her musical career at 13.
-Years after, she released a song called “My Vag”, which garnered more than four million views on YouTube.
-Sources say it was because of this track that she got fired from her job.
-Her other released tracks include “Yellow Ranger” and “NYC Bitche$”.
-Aside from her musical career, she starred in several Hollywood films including “Ocean’s Trilogy: Ocean’s 8” and “Crazy Rich Asians”.
-With all of her successes under her belt, Awkwafina sure has a bright future ahead in the entertainment circuit.
+Lum began her musical career at 13 years old.
+When she was 23, she released a song called “My Vag”, which garnered more than four million views on YouTube.
+Word around the grapevine is that it was because of this track that she got fired from her job.
+Her other released songs include “Yellow Ranger” and “NYC Bitche$”.
+Aside from her musical career, she has starred in several Hollywood films including Ocean’s Trilogy: Ocean’s 8 and Crazy Rich Asians.
+With all this success, Awkwafina sure has a bright future ahead in the entertainment circuit.